Pagure/pagure/doc/configuration.rst

 ENABLE_NEW_PROJECTS
 ~~~~~~~~~~~~~~~~~~~

-This configuration key allows one to create or forbids creating new projects in
+This configuration key permits or forbids creation of new projects via
 the user interface of this pagure instance.

 Defaults to: ``True``